Casablanca (film): Plot

 Then, the reason for Rick's cynical nature—former lover Ilsa Lund—enters his establishment.
-Spotting Rick's friend and house pianist, Sam, Ilsa asks him to play "As Time Goes By".
-Rick storms over, furious that Sam disobeyed his order never to perform that song again, and is stunned to see Ilsa.
+Spotting Sam, Rick's friend and house pianist, Ilsa asks him to play "As Time Goes By".
+Rick storms over, furious that Sam disobeyed his order to never perform that song again, and is stunned to see Ilsa.
 She is accompanied by her husband, Victor Laszlo, a renowned fugitive Czechoslovak Resistance leader.
-A flashback reveals Ilsa left Rick without explanation when the couple were planning to flee as the German army neared Paris, embittering Rick.
+A flashback reveals Ilsa left Rick without explanation when the couple were planning to flee as the German army neared Paris in 1940, embittering Rick.
 Laszlo and Ilsa need the letters to escape, while German Major Strasser arrives in Casablanca to prevent that.

 When Laszlo makes inquiries, Signor Ferrari, an underworld figure and Rick's friendly business rival, divulges his suspicion that Rick has the letters.
 Laszlo returns to Rick's café that night and tries to buy them.
 Rick refuses to sell, telling Laszlo to ask his wife why.
 They are interrupted when Strasser leads a group of German officers in singing "Die Wacht am Rhein".
 Laszlo orders the house band to play "La Marseillaise", and Rick allows it.
 Patriotism grips the crowd and everyone joins in, drowning out the Germans.
 Afterwards, Strasser has Renault close the club on a flimsy pretext.